vianamp/MitoGraphTools/README.md

 ## Download

-<a href="https://github.com/vianamp/MitoGraphTools/archive/v1.0.zip">To download our example dataset and ImageJ macros, please click here</a>.
+<a href="https://github.com/vianamp/MitoGraphTools/archive/v1.0.zip">Click here to download our example dataset and ImageJ macros</a>.
 We recommend you to unzip the file in your Desktop.

 ## Example Dataset